 A series of vegetation maps describing upland plant communities was prepared as part of a USFWS survey in 1976 to 1981 to determine the current status of native forest birds and their associated habitats.
-Table 6-5 and Figure 6-3 present the portion of the hydrologic unit (~1000 feet above mean sea level) that was surveyed and the degree of disturbance of native forest.
-Nearly 72 percent of the unit (mostly upper and intermediate slopes) is predominately native species with little or no alien species.
+Figure 6-3 present the portion of the hydrologic unit (~1000 feet above mean sea level) that was surveyed and the degree of disturbance of native forest.
+Only a small portion of the unit (0.1 percent) is predominately native species with little or no alien species.
+Vegetation in the other areas was not classified.
+Based upon the current designations, the Waiaaka hydrologic unit contains critical habitat areas for two plant species (Table 6-4, Figure 6-4).
+Most of the hydrologic unit, about 95 percent, has a low density of threatened and endangered plant species (Figure 6-4).

-Table 6-5.
-Distribution of native and alien plant species for Paakea hydrologic unit.
-(Source: Jacobi, 1989).